sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/s2/README.md

 This folder is for understanding S2, which is the state of the Earth after the first ECDO rotation.

-## Duration of S2
+## Duration

-Duration could be anywhere from 2-50 years.
+The Great Gun-Yu flood of China, around 1900 BC, was said to have lasted 22 years.
+See `ADHOC-EVIDENCE/ancient-myths/asia/china`.

 ## New Geographic Pole Locations